turneraj/MEOWS/README.md

   * muscle_output
   * RAxML files (5)

-4. Open FigTree, select "open" and choose the file named `RAxML_bipartitions.raxml_analysis` to visualize the phylogeny for *Limia* using the COI locus.
+4. Open FigTree, select "open" and choose the file named `RAxML_bipartitions.raxml_analysis` to visualize the maximum likelihood phylogeny for *Limia* using the COI locus.
 An example of the phylogeny is found below ("Limia Phylogeny Example"). **Note: FigTree may prompt you with "Please select a name for these values", in which case type "bootstrap."**

 **Commandline Example Image Mac:**
 ![example image](example.png)